Cart

 Cylinder Head Math for Engine Performance

 Cylinder heads involve a lot more than just rocker arm ratios and valve spring installed heights.
-In this chapter I discuss formulas for converting combustion chamber volumes, exhaust to intake ratios, valve curtain area, port crosssectional area, and various other factors that affect the performance potential of any cylinder head....
+In this post, I discuss formulas for converting combustion chamber volumes, exhaust to intake ratios, valve curtain area, port crosssectional area, and various other factors that affect the performance potential of any cylinder head....

 Basic Engine Math and Science to Design High-Performance Engines